Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: The Existence Conjecture for -Divisors in terms of Covering Radius

+\begin{example} \rm The stretch factor of the Petersen graph $K_{5,2}$ is six, $g=6$ and $n=10$.
+By Corollary \ref{covlow_cor}, its covering radius with respect to $P_{1,\lambda}$ is at least $\sqrt{1/ \lambda}/10$.
+On the other hand, the covering radius conjecture predicts a lower bound of $\sqrt{6/ \lambda}/10$. \end{example}

 Translating Corollary \ref{covlow_cor} into the language of the existence conjecture for $\mathbb{R}$-divisors gives us Theorem \ref{bnreal_intro}.
-The proof for Corollary \ref{covlow_cor} implies Theorem \ref{bnreal_intro} is similar to proof that the covering radius conjecture (Conjecture \ref{geomver_conj}) implies the existence conjecture for $\mathbb{R}$-divisors (Conjecture \ref{bakconjreal}).
-For instance, for the complete graph $K_n$ with $n \geq 5$, the stretch factor is equal to three and hence, Theorem \ref{bnreal_intro} specialises to the following statement.
+The proof for Corollary \ref{covlow_cor} implies Theorem \ref{bnreal_intro} is similar to the proof that the covering radius conjecture (Conjecture \ref{geomver_conj}) implies the existence conjecture for $\mathbb{R}$-divisors (Conjecture \ref{bakconjreal}).
+In the following, we provide the details for the sake of completeness.